REMLA24-Team-5/operation/review.md

 - lib-version: https://github.com/REMLA24-Team-5/lib-version/tree/v0.1.5

 ## Comments:
 Below we specify all the things we have implemented for each section.
-The model training repository contains all the code (link above).

 ### Data availability
 #### Setup of the GitHub Organization